lgisler/cpp-shallow-dip/README.md

 # Install Python 3.10 (or later) using pyenv
 pyenv install 3.10.14

-# Set Python version for just the current shell (not global)
+# Set Python version for just the current shell
 pyenv shell 3.10.14

 # (Optional, but recommended for isolation)